 SHANNON BOSS, Fifth Grade Teacher

 Shannon has always surrounded herself with young learners.
 Growing up on the island, she was a well known local babysitter and avid softball player.
-She attended the University of Portland, where she earned a Bachelor’s degree in Elementary Education with a minor in Spanish.
-Shortly after completing her Bachelor’s degree, Shannon continued her education by completing a Master’s of Education with a focus in teaching English to speakers of other languages.
+She attended the University of Portland, where she earned a Bachelor of Arts in Elementary Education with a minor in Spanish.
+Shortly after completing her bachelor's degree, Shannon continued her education by completing a Master of Education with a focus in teaching English to speakers of other languages.
 She had her first classroom by the age of 22 and has been teaching students aged 1-80 ever since.

 Shannon has traveled widely, including time studying abroad in Chile and a year living in Ecuador and teaching English.
 She has been invited to present at both international and state conferences, and more recently has been mentoring prospective teachers at the University of Washington.
 She loves teaching for many reasons, and looks for that moment when the light bulb goes on and a student masters a new skill.
-In 2021, Shannon was honored to be nominated as one of the best teachers on Bainbridge Island.
+In 2021, Shannon was honored to be nominated in the Bainbridge Island Review's Best of Bainbridge special section as one of the best teachers on Bainbridge Island.
 Shannon feels beyond privileged to not only teach at, but also have her daughter attend The Island School!

 Katey believes in giving youth agency and creative freedom, and creates projects that are inquiry-based and open-ended.
 She loves employing zero waste and creative reuse into projects with kids, and is passionate about nurturing a love for the outdoors and the environment.
 She loves the intersections of science, art, activism, and social emotional learning.

 George Shannon is our school librarian, teaching assistant and a beloved author who has published more than 40 books, including 30 popular picture books.
 He has taught a number of writing workshops, is a professional storyteller and received the “Lifetime Achievement Award” from the Pacific Northwest Writers Association.
-George not only has his B.S. degree in Education and Library Science, he also has his M.S.L.S. degree in Children’s Literature and Children’s Services.
+George not only holds a Bachelor of Science in Education and Library Science, he also has a Master of Science in Library Science degree in Children’s Literature and Children’s Services.
 He previously worked as a children’s librarian at an elementary school and at a public library in Kentucky.
 We love to share that he was also selected as an Island Treasure in 2012.

 George grew up in a farming village of 1500 people and his father was the principal of the high school; thus, he has always been surrounded by teachers and teaching.
 He enjoys reading, theater, laughing with friends and “the quiet,” when he can find it.